sarahcrowle/wine-android-build/README.md

 Automated tools to patch and build WINE for Android.

 ## How to build
 - You're gonna need some prerequisites.
-Namely, Gradle, Python (2), and whatever you need to build a normal version of Wine.
+Namely, Git, Gradle, Python (2), and whatever you need to build a normal version of Wine.
 On a Debian based system, you can get everything you need with:
   ```
-  sudo apt install gradle python
+  sudo apt install gradle python git
   sudo apt build-dep wine
   ```
-- Now that you've got everything, IN THEORY, you should be able to clone this repo into a folder somewhere, then run `./make`.
+- Now that you've got everything, IN THEORY, you should be able to clone this repo into a folder somewhere, then run `./make <wine commit hash> <compatible vanilla wine version>`.
   Note the `./`.
-I don't know why
-  I named it so ambiguously.
+I don't know why I named it so ambiguously.
-- You'll have an APK in `build/wine-6.22/dlls/wineandroid.drv/wine-debug.apk`.
+- By default, the script actually uses a vanilla build of Wine as a base that gets patched with the org.winehq.wine package that the build generates.
+This seems to make more compatible builds?
+  If you want to use the full build that the script makes, use `wine-debug.apk`.
+Otherwise, you're mostly going to want `wine-patched.apk` instead.

 ## Interesting notes (aka the WTF section)